arbolitoloco/code_journal/README.md

 53. Learned the basics of HTTP.
 Continued WordPress theme development.
 54. My first job as a web developer!
 Started building basic HTML structure and CSS styling for YABA landing page.
 55. Prototyped personal site with Bootstrap.
+56. Styled and added content to personal site.
+57. Added smooth-scroll and further styled personal site.